Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 You can also use the Perfmatters plugin to preload fonts.

-Basically, Google is suggesting us to display the system default font before your custom font loads.
+Google suggests that we display the system default font before your custom font loads.
 That helps in speeding up the website.

-To solve this problem, you need to add font-display: swap; for every font size that you are using on your website.
+To solve this problem, add a font-display swap for every font size you use on your website.

 Here are the complete codes.